-- leverage its competitive position at its terminals to continue to secure a significant proportion of new tankage business.
-Through offering the most connectivity to inbound and outbound pipelines at Hardisty, exclusive access to the only unit train rail facility at Hardisty, as well as the first diluent recovery unit in Western Canada, the Company has built a position that provides us a competitive advantage to service its customers.
-The Company intends to harvest additional opportunities within its terminals to provide incremental connectivity and other services to existing terminal customers; - leverage its existing infrastructure platform in Canada and growing position in the U.S. in competing for the DRU, rail loading, tankage, gathering pipeline and other related infrastructure opportunities as well as projects that assist its customers with the energy transition; - maintain a strong balance sheet and financial position through targeting a leverage ratio of 3.0x 3.5x and a payout ratio of 70%-80% of distributable cash flow.
-The Company will fund its growth
+• leverage its competitive position at its terminals to continue to secure a significant proportion of new tankage business.
+Through offering the most connectivity to inbound and outbound pipelines at Hardisty, exclusive access to the only unit train rail facility at Hardisty, as well as the first diluent recovery unit in Western Canada, the Company has built a position that provides a competitive advantage to service its customers.
+Furthermore, the Company is positioned to capitalize on its connectivity to the Trans Mountain Expansion pipeline and blending capabilities in Edmonton.
+The Company intends to harvest additional opportunities within its terminals to provide incremental connectivity and other services to existing terminal customers;

-- capital through internally generated cash flows and will subsequently seek to fund growth capital with a maximum of 50%-60% debt.
+- leverage its existing infrastructure platform in Canada and growing position in the U.S. in competing for the DRU, rail loading, tankage, gathering pipeline and other related infrastructure opportunities as well as projects that assist its customers with the energy transition; - maintain a strong balance sheet and financial position through targeting a leverage ratio of 3.0x-3.5x and a payout ratio of 70%-80% of distributable cash flow.
+The Company will fund its growth capital through internally generated cash flows and will subsequently seek to fund growth capital with a maximum of 50%-60% debt.
 The Company aims to maintain an investment grade credit rating to continue to access decreased funding costs with increased access to capital; - remain highly skilled in building and operating infrastructure while aggressively managing costs to maintain and improve operating margins.
-The Company will be customer-focused and will foster long-term relationships with customers in order to better understand their infrastructure requirements and be more responsive in providing the best solutions for them; - position the Company as a sustainability and ESG leader, as well as continue to integrate the principles of sustainability and ESG into the Company's evaluation of its business strategy and commercial opportunities; and - continue its firm commitment to be a leader in health and safety.
+The Company will be customer-focused and will foster long-term relationships with customers in order to better understand their infrastructure requirements and be more responsive in providing the best solutions for them; - maintain a position as a sustainability leader in its industry, as well as continue to integrate the principles of sustainability into the Company's evaluation of its business strategy and commercial opportunities: and - continue its firm commitment to be a leader in health and safety.
 The Company's experienced leadership team has a proven history of successful operations and a strong industry reputation.